erikvorhes/dotcom/src/content/notes/blake-lamb-tyger.md

 Dare its deadly terrors clasp?

 When the stars threw down their spears
-And water'd heaven with their tears:
+And water’d heaven with their tears:
 Did he smile his work to see?
 Did he who made the Lamb make thee?